Ah! Google My Business scams! We get a lot of questions from our clients about those… so here goes.

 - Anticipate that the call or message could be a fraud.If you interact with suspicion, it will be easier for you to spot the shady things: spelling mistakes, poor quality logos or icons, threats, lack of contact details, unofficial email address, refusal to respond to certain questions, the email will end up in your spam folder.
 Gmail can also send you an alert in the message telling you that it does not seem secure.

 2.NEVER disclose information that is not already on your public platforms.
 Google will never ask you for your SIN, driver’s license number, password, or security questions.
 They can, however, confirm your business name or public phone number with you to make sure it’s up to date.

 4. Do some research about the sender and ask for information about the person calling you.
 If he or she refuses to give you any, hang up.

 5. Stay informed about media scams and recent types of phishing.

 For regular users

-- Do not give out any personal information publicly on social networks (last name, first name, phone number, your date of birth, the name of your children, your address, the make of your car, etc.)
+- Avoid giving out any personal information publicly on social networks (last name, first name, phone number, your date of birth, the name of your children, your address, the make of your car, etc.)

 - Do not connect to government sites, banks, transactions or personal files on unprotected external networks: LTE, ZAP, your local cafe, etc.

-- Do not click on download links in shady emails (.exe, .msi, .sh).
+- Avoid clicking on download links in shady emails (.exe, .msi, .sh).

 In conclusion, you can’t always avoid being called fraudulently like with stubborn dinner time surveys.
 However, you can avoid falling into the trap by staying informed and alert.
 Just remember, no one is safe from impending fraud.
 Spread the word! ; p